jupyter/jupyter/docs/source/index.rst

 Links to project documentation
 ------------------------------

-This section will provide names and links to each individual project.
+From this section you may access documentation for all Project Jupyter and IPython projects.
+This section will provide names, one-line-maximum description, and links to each individual project.

 Links to support and help
 -------------------------